ModHussain/AngularFireBaseCpro/README.md

-# BaseChat

-This is a simple chat application built using Angular and Firebase.
+This is a simple c pro application built using Angular and Firebase.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.6.